pzuraq/emberjs-rfcs/text/0000-decorators.md

 Decorator support in Ember is crucial for the release of Ember Octane.
 Native classes are not usable without decorators, and they are a major part of the next edition.
 That said, decorators are still a _stage 2_ proposal in TC39, and merging support for them before stage 3 would be a significant risk.

 This RFC is being made now so that we can get early discussion out of the way, and agree on the general parameters of decorators in Ember.
-Ideally, there will be no changes major changes before decorators move to stage 3, and we'll be able to merge this RFC shortly after it is announced.
+Ideally, there will be no major changes before decorators move to stage 3, and we'll be able to merge this RFC shortly after it is announced.

 Alternatively, if decorators do not move forward in TC39 in the next few months, we may need to consider making an exception for decorators, or scoping down Ember Octane.